 Feel good about finishing kitchen items with Wood Wax from the Real Milk Paint Co.
 Safe for food-contact surfaces, this nontoxic wood salve has a 100% natural formulation that includes plant-based walnut oil and carnauba wax, providing a vegan finishing option for everyday items such as wooden bowls and spoons.

-Make your DIY projects green and sustainable with environmentally friendly Wood Wax.
+Make your DIY project green and sustainable with environmentally friendly Wood Wax.
 This VOC-free wood butter also contains no solvents or petroleum, making it safe to use in enclosed spaces.
 The lack of harsh chemicals lets you use the items you cover with Wood Wax with confidence.
 Additionally, it contains no ingredients derived from animals (or bees) or their by-products.

 Made without Mineral Oil (Petroleum Distillates)